clearlydefined/clearlydefined/docs/curation-guidelines.md

 2.  **Package metadata.**  Look to see if the target component metadata includes any license info, such as a license identifier or license file URL.
 3.	**Source repository.**  Follow the canonical locations for source definitions, above.
 Also look for package manifest files (e.g. package.json, setup.py).

+## File level curations
+In ClearlyDefined, you can curate license and copyright information at the file level in the “Files” section of the definition.
+For further information, also see the [Attribution information](https://github.com/clearlydefined/clearlydefined/blob/master/docs/curation-guidelines.md#attribution-information) section below.

+1.	**License information to include.**  When curating license information for an individual file, string together all the licenses found on the file with an “AND,” unless otherwise specified.
+For example, a file has a code comment at the top saying the component is MIT.
+Further down the file is a comment saying a portion of the file is based on an Apache-2.0 licensed project.
+When curating that file, you would curate “MIT AND Apache-2.0.”
+2.	**License information to ignore.**  Occasionally you may see a reference to a license that is not meant to apply to the file.
+For example, a code comment saying the data looked at GPL licensed projects, would not result in a GPL license curation.
+3.	**Copyright information to include.**  When curating the copyright information for an individual file, add any copyright statements found on the file.
+4.	**Copyright information to ignore.**  Some licenses include a copyright statement for the license text itself.
+A copyright curation would not include the license’s copyright statement.

 ## Troubleshooting
 We always prefer a reference to a version control system, but if you’re unable to find that, other public references are okay.
 1. Target component package metadata gives a URL that points to a volatile location (e.g. a webpage or the master branch of a git repository).